errata-ai/vale.sh/content/en/docs/topics/config/index.md

 that's being linted.
 If it can't find one, it'll search up the file tree.

-If no ancestor of the current directory has a configuration file, Vale will for a global configuration file (see below).
+If no ancestor of the current directory has a configuration file, Vale will use a global configuration file (see below).

 ## Global configuration